epiverse-trace/epichains/README.md

 - `simulate_tree()`: simulates transmission chains using an initial number of cases and information on the offspring distribution.
-This function returns an object with columns that track information on who infected whom, the generation of infection, and optionally, the time of infection.
+This function returns an object with columns that track information on who infected whom, the generation of infection and, if a serial interval is given, the time of infection.

 - `simulate_summary()`: simulates a vector of transmission chain sizes or lengths using an initial number of cases and information on the